 Replacement Theology - that's what it's called when Christian groups think that the Israelites (Jews) have completely lost their favor with God and that the Gentiles (us) have replaced the Jews as the apple of God's eye.

-When you ask why people think this, they point to a few vague verses, but fail to see that those same verses also apply to the Gentiles in the modern church.
+When you ask why people believe this, they point to a few vague verses, but fail to see that those same verses also apply to the Gentiles in the modern church.
 They seem to fall back on what they were told by their priest or pastor, but rarely do any research to get the full (or even correct) story.
 Confused?
-It's easy to be confused by those who think this.
+It's easy to be confused by those who think and preach this.

 Remember, "Salvation is from the Jews"

 Well, they don't think in exactly these terms, but many believe that God is done with the Jews because of their stubbornness.
 There was a vague reference in one of the New Testament books, made by some Guy, that said something like the words above this paragraph.
 It is somewhere in John 4:22

 You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.